theplatapi/ClimateStationVisualizer/README.md

     * [ ] Replace question 10
     * [ ] Remove Antarctica as an option
     * [ ] Submit to human subjects committee
+        * Send an email to Debbie Hart, dahart@calpoly.edu.
+In the email, state whether or not there have been any adverse events/unanticipated problems and also if there will be any modifications to the project, and provide any modified documents.
 28. Improve timeline
     * [ ] Show date popup over cursor
     * [ ] Research Cesium time being on ###9 cutoff instead of round number